buildingdragons/buildingdragons.github.io/index.md

 ### And why dragons anyway?

-In my imagination, Dragons are things challenging to create, and, even more, challenging to handle.
-Building software from scratch is a complex process for its own, but doing so using technology entirely new for the creator makes the already complicated process difficult.
+In my imagination, Dragons are creatures challenging to create, and, even more, challenging to handle.
+Building software from scratch is already a complex process, but doing so using technology entirely new for the creator makes the already complicated process difficult.

 Another analogy could be Goethe's poem "The Sorcerer's Apprentice": The apprentice of a sorcerer starts a process he barely understands and is not able